Canton TI 2026

 Lugano health insurance — the independent advisor's read.

 Comparis tells you the price; we tell you what the contract says.
 The Ticino premium reality, the RIPAM cantonal subsidy that the Italian-language portal makes harder to find, the EOC-vs-private-clinic network question, and the Italian-Swiss insurer landscape where some products available in Zürich aren't sold here.
-The 45-minute review applies the four-lever framework to your Lugano address — free, in English, with Robert or Hans.
+The 45-minute review applies the four-lever framework to your Lugano address — free, in English, with Robert or Nicole.

 Book your first Swiss insurance review